SAiL Literacy Lab Research Fellows and Staff

 Favorite Children's Book: The Story of Ferdinand, written by Munro Leaf, illustrated by Robert Lawson

 Norma Craffey is a PhD student in the MGH Institute interdisciplinary PhD in Rehabilitation Science program.
+She is a reading specialist, an alumna of the MGH Institute's Language and Literacy program, and a former public school teacher.

 Favorite Children's Book: Martin's Big Words: The Life of Dr. Martin Luther King, Jr., written by Doreen Rappaport, illustrated by Bryan Collier